anilabhadatta/educative.io_scraper/README.md

 ## To Run/Build this project:

-### Step 1: Install the virtualenv package for python3 and create a virtual environment "env"
+### Step 1: Install the virtualenv package for python3 and create a virtual environment named "env".

       pip3 install virtualenv